HFooladi/THEMAP/README.md

 ### Documentation

-You can build and run documentation server with:
+You can build and run a documentation server with:

 ```bash
 mkdocs serve